AmirRMoezi/OpenBMC-Preparation/README.md

 qemu-system-arm -M ast2500-evb -nic user -drive file=obmc-phosphor-image-ast2500.static.mtd,format=raw,if=mtd -nographic
 </code>
 </pre>
 Please remember that your '.mtd' file might have a different name, like 'obmc-phosphor-image-evb-ast2500-20230813043725.static.mtd'.
 So, you need to adjust the filename in the command accordingly.
-This image is in the repository.
+This image is available in the repository.
 To run OpenBMC on an actual AST2500 evaluation board, you should first extract a compressed file with the '.mtd.all.tar' extension.
 Inside this file, you'll find a 'image-bmc' file.
 Just add '.bin' to its name and use that file to program the board.
-This image is also available in the repository.

 # Possible problems and solutions
 ## Do not use Bitbake as root